offbynull/actors/README.md

 ### Hello World Example

-The following example reads messages from System.in and forwards those messages to an actor which ...
+The following is an example of an actor that echoes incoming messages back to the sender.

- 1. logs the message
- 1. echos the message back to the sender

 Note that this example uses [Coroutines](https://github.com/offbynull/coroutines), and as such you'll need to make use of the coroutines plugin to instrument your code.

 ```java
 // Create coroutine actor that echos back incoming messages